Salmon Futures Project

 Tilling Wild Waters

-Started in 2023 and concluding in 2026, this work investigated social perceptions toward community-engaged hatchery and stocking programs for Atlantic salmon in the Maritime Provinces of Canada.
-This work was led by student researchers Katherine Dalby and Michael Fabiano (read more at People).
+Started in 2023 and concluding in 2027, this work investigated social perceptions toward community-engaged hatchery and stocking programs for salmon in both the Atlantic Basin and along North America’s Pacific Rim.
+This work was led by student researchers, Eliza Preston, Katherine Dalby and Michael Fabiano (read more at People) and engages with community, conservation, management, and Indigenous groups across this area.

-Using case studies, the project allowed for improved empirical study of why and how hatchery and stocking programs are (or are not) being used to pursue salmon conservation.
+Using case studies, the project allowed for improved empirical study of why and how hatchery and stocking programs are (or are not) being used to pursue salmon conservation and foster human-salmon relationships.
 This work is anticipated to result in 4-5 peer-reviewed papers as well as newly formed and strengthened relationships between the FPP research team and our community partners to this work.

 In collaboration with Indigenous groups, hatchery practitioners, government agencies, and researchers, this project provides an opportunity to address knowledge gaps in policy coordination and support peer-to-peer learning for hatchery and stocking use.